pawelswoboda/LP_MP/README.md

 LP_MP
 ========

-LP_MP is a C++ framework for developing scalable convergent message passing solvers for a wide range of relaxations to discrete optimization problems.
+LP_MP is a C++ framework for developing scalable convergent message passing solvers for a wide range of LP-relaxations to discrete optimization problems.

 ## Solvers
 We provide solvers for the following optimization problems: